 We’ve highlighted AP Macro and related economics classes (Microeconomics) only – to see the full version of this chart, check out our article ranking ALL the AP classes from easy to hard.

 You can read more about AP Microeconomics here.

 How Difficult Is AP Macro – As Rated By Class Alumnae

-AP Macroeconomics is considered quite easy, with class alumnae rating it 4.4/10 for overall difficulty, making it the 20th-most-difficult out of the 28 large AP classes surveyed.
+AP Macroeconomics is considered quite easy, with class alumnae rating it 4.6/10 for overall difficulty, making it the 19th-most-difficult out of the 28 large AP classes surveyed.

-The percentage of candidates attaining a 4 or 5 was about average, and the percentage of students who passed with a 3 was almost half the average at just 14%.
-Double the average number of students received a 1 (32%), the largest group of candidates.
+The percentage of candidates attaining a 4 or 5 was about average, and the percentage of students who passed with a 3 was much lower than average at just 16%.
+Over double the average number of students received a 1 (34%), the largest group of candidates.